alhusseingamal/Shipping-Company-Simulation/README.md

 The project is also, in large part, an application of OOP concepts and modular programming

-This project is created by:
-    Alhussein Gamal Hussein
-    Mohamed Ahmed Ibrahim

-Classes and Description:
+## Classes and Description:
-Data Structures:
+### Data Structures:
     Node : A basic node containing an item of data and a pointer to another node LinkedList : Singly linked list with the common operations. it is a series of Nodes linked together
     Queue: The famous queue data structure, implemented using a linked list
-    PriorityQueue: Priority queue data structure in linkedlist implementation Application classes:
+    PriorityQueue: Priority queue data structure in linkedlist implementation
+### Application classes:
-    Company : The master class inside which all company operations are handled, like:
+*    Company : The master class inside which all company operations are handled, like:
         - Receiving events and arranging them to be handled
         - handling events
         - selecting trucks to deliver based on their availability, speed, range, number of deliveries made in the day, maintenance time, etc..